cloudfoundry/loggregator-release/docs/using_separate_release.md

 #Steps

 - Get the latest loggregator release from bosh.io
-- Make manifest changes in your deployment to include the loggregator release and get the metron_agent job from loggregator
+- Make manifest changes in your deployment to include the loggregator release and get the metron_agent job from Loggregator

 Manifest changes:
 - Add the loggregator release into the manifest